 - Polish 1.9%

-If you want to localize a website or be sure that it reaches the target audience in a non English speaking country, you need to have your website in the native language of that place, or at least a translation option into that language.
+If you want to localize a website (as with what we did at WHSR recently) or be sure that it reaches the target audience in a non English speaking country, you need to have your website in the native language of that place, or at least a translation option into that language.
 WordPress has the built-in capacity to work with many languages.

 Setting Up WP For Different Languages